asteroid-lang/asteroid/Using Asteroid.md

 > Print the first ten odd numbers.
 Print the first ten even numbers.

-We start with printing the first ten odd numbers.
+We start with printing the first ten odd numbers,

 ```